specklesystems/speckle-docs/user/grasshopper.md

 Outputs are dynamically generated according to the specific Base objects that have to be expanded.
 All outputs will appear in alphabetical order regardless on the order they were created/added to the object.

+### Get Speckle Object Keys

+#### Inputs

+- `Speckle Object`: The Speckle object to extract the properties from.

+#### Outputs

+- `Keys`: The list of keys available for each object as text or, if the option is enabled, a unique list containing all available keys in any of the objects.

 ### Extend Speckle Object